Austin Facelift Specialists

 Three months after surgery

 By the three-month mark, you should be able to see your final results.
-Some swelling might still be present, but it is usually minimal.
+Some minimal swelling might still be present, and incisions may still be slightly pink, but improving.
+Some spotty numbness may also persist and may take up to one year to completely improve.

 Facelift Procedure FAQs